lingrino/dotfiles/README.md

     - Copy `group_vars/all/secret.yml.example` to `group_vars/all/secret.yml`
     - Fill out `secret.yml` with your details
 1. Commit your changes
-1. run `dot all`
+1. Run `dot all`
-1. restart your mac one final time
+1. Restart your mac one final time

 ## Tags
 TODO - Add explanantion of different task tags here